One of the connectors in Power Automate is the Excel connector.In this post I will take a look at the Add a Row action.

 To make a bit more sense I tried to get the stats of my SharePains blog by getting my statistics on an hourly basis and then adding details to an excel table.

-Then I will add the data to my table using the Add a row into a table action
+Then I will add the data to my table using the Add a row into a table action.
+This should look something like shown below.

 That is all easy, but I still need to create the table.